saibhagat2004/MERN-SecureStarter/README.md

 # MERN-AuthStart

 A complete **MERN stack** authentication starter kit featuring email/password login, Google OAuth, guest login, and role-based access control (RBAC).
 Built with **TanStack Query (React Query)** for efficient client-side data fetching and caching.
-Perfect as a secure, reusable starting point for future projects.
+Perfect as a secure, reusable starting point for your projects.

 ---